GreenPatterns/DFDG/README.md

 group homogeneous participants based on their previous round performance and data distribution.
-Grouping contributes to the overall efficiency and effectiveness of federated learning systems, enhancing model generalization, reducing communication over- head, preserving privacy by aggregating updates from homo- geneous client groups, and allowing adaptability to local data characteristics.
+Grouping contributes to the overall efficiency and effectiveness of federated learning systems, enhancing model generalization, reducing communication overhead, preserving privacy by aggregating updates from homo- geneous client groups, and allowing adaptability to local data characteristics.
 Extensive benchmark testing validates DFDG’s superiority in traffic forecasting, surpassing current state-of-the-